Yinita/UnstableBaselines/README.md

 - increase sample weight based on SD of reward
 - somehow account for stochacisity in environment rewards (maybe somehow include reward certainty)
 - allow for uneven numbers of actors (maybe have the extra one focus on evals)
+- dynamic GRPO rollouts (either by window or by least return confidence)